LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/exercises.rst

    #.
 Hint: Create a conditional.

-      A. You can do this by filtering your set.
+      a.
+You can do this by filtering your set.
       #.
 You should see the options: “General”, “Conditional”, and “Top”.
       #.
 Select “Conditional”, by field and then select the desired field and the operator and the value.